 - Language for selecting user interface language. - About.
 Information about installed modules, firmware options etc. - Power Management for defining auto-off delays and display brightness. - Sound Volumes for setting volumes for different sounds MC6 emits. - Date & Time, including Time Zone selection and activating Daylight Saving Time.
-See also chapter Security Plus on page 75. - Regional Settings for setting local net frequency and default values.
-See also chapter Security Plus on page 75. - Owner for entering owner information, shown in Home View. - Controller Presets.
+See also chapter Optional Security Tool on page 75. - Regional Settings for setting local net frequency and default values.
+See also chapter Optional Security Tool on page 75. - Owner for entering owner information, shown in Home View. - Controller Presets.
 Enabled if you have purchased controller communication options.
 More in Part 9, Additional Information. - Maintenance for re-calibrating/adjusting MC6 and setting calibration date.
 Also, the possibility to align the Touch Screen.
 Important: Use a stylus when aligning the Touch Screen. - Documenting Calibrator.
 Settings related to instrument calibration, e.g. is "Save as Both" allowed ("Save as Both" means a single calibration run may be saved both as As Found and As Left calibration.) - HART, FOUNDATION Fieldbus and Profibus PA for defining communication parameters to Digital Communication Instruments. - Network for setting local area network parameters.
 Future expansion. - Supervisor.
-Part of Security Plus option.
-Read more in chapter Security Plus on page 75.
+Part of Optional Security Tool.
+Read more in chapter Optional Security Tool on page 75.

-Each setting/configuration is self-explanatory once you have familiarized yourself with MC6's user interface.
+Each setting/configuration is self-explanatory once you have familiarized your-self with MC6's user interface.
 Configuration screens often have a menu option for recalling factory settings.